COVID-19 vaccination in Canada: Agreements with Moderna, Pfizer, and AstraZeneca

 With the CanSino deal falling through, and the VTF revising its recommendations based on clinical trial data from other countries, Minister of Public Services and Procurement Anita Anand announced on August 5, 2020, that the federal government had committed to purchasing doses of the Moderna and Pfizer–BioNTech vaccines.
 In anticipation of a COVID-19 vaccine, the Canadian government purchased more than 75 million hypodermic needles and syringes.

 After the NRC found that its current lab would not meet good manufacturing practices Prime Minister Trudeau announced on August 31 a federal investment of $126 million to "design, construct, commission and qualify a new biomanufacturing facility"—the Biologics Manufacturing Centre, which was projected to be completed by the end of July 2021.
 It would be built next to the NRC's current Royalmount site in Montreal and have a production capacity of approximately 2 million does per-month".

 In September 2020, the federal government committed to purchasing 20 million doses of the Oxford–AstraZeneca vaccine.
 It also announced that it would make a $440 million investment in the COVAX initiative, to help fund the equitable procurement of COVID-19 vaccines worldwide.

 In November 2020, Conservative Party leader Erin O'Toole criticized the federal government for focusing too heavily on the CanSino agreement, arguing that he "would not have put all our eggs in the basket of China."

-On November 20, 2020, Pfizer-BioNTech submitted it's vaccine for emergency authorization to Health Canada.
+On November 20, 2020, Pfizer and BioNTech submitted their vaccine for emergency authorization to Health Canada.